Quantum Link Homology via Trace Functor I: Quantization of the annular link homology

-Capping of the~trivial circle touching the~seam vanishes on $w_+$ and takes $w_-^\pm$ to $q^{\mp1}$, as the~result is a~sphere without or with a~dot respectively, but intersecting the~membrane.
-We then isotope it off the~membrane using \eqref{rel:qBN}, which introduces a~power of $q$.
+Capping off a~trivial circle touching the~seam vanishes on $w_+$ and takes $w_-^\pm$ to $q^{\mp1}$, as the~result is a~sphere without or with a~dot respectively, but intersecting the~membrane, and isotoping it off the~membrane using \eqref{rel:qBN} introduces a~power of $q$.
 It is now straightforward to compute the~saddle cobordisms in $\cat E_2$ using the~comparison with $\F_{\mathit{TL}}$.
 A~merge of two essential circles followed by capping off the~trivial circle is the~evaluation map, which implies the~following surgery rules :

 The~other saddle cobordism is even easier to find out.
 For degree reasons it must vanish if the~trivial circle carries a~dot, and otherwise it is the~coevaluation map:

 Fix $n>0$ and let $T_{2,n}$ denote the~annular $(2,n)$ torus link: the~annular closure of the braid $\sigma^{-n}$, where $\sigma$ is the positive generator of the $2$--strand braid group.